Angel and the Badman: Plot

 Afterward, Quirt prepares to leave, but when Penny begs him to stay, he changes his mind.
 When Quirt learns that rancher Frederick Carson dammed the stream running through the valley, draining the Worths' irrigation ditches, he intimidates Carson into opening the dam.

+Afterward, Quirt was surprised when Carson thanked him for forcing him to share his water, as he enjoyed the newfound respect and friendship he had with his neighbors.

 Penny asks Quirt to accompany the family to a Quaker meeting.
 Before they leave, Marshal Wistful McClintock comes to question Quirt about a stagecoach robbery.
 The family swears that Quirt was with them at the time.
 McClintock asks Quirt why he resigned as Wyatt Earp's deputy and sold his ranch, soon after Laredo gunned down Walt Ennis in a saloon brawl.
 When Quirt refuses to answer, McClintock leaves.
 When Penny begs Quirt to steer clear of Laredo, he says he will.
 On the way to the meeting, they meet Quirt's friend Randy McCall.
 At the meeting, Randy tells Quirt that Laredo plans to rustle a herd of cattle and suggests that they then steal the herd from Laredo and let him take the blame.
-Thomas presents Quirt with a Bible in gratitude for his role in ending the water feud with Carson.
+Thomas presents Quirt with a Bible, embossed with his name, in gratitude for his role in ending the water feud with Carson.
 Fearing that he will never live up to Penny's expectations, Quirt abruptly leaves with Randy.